Enjoying the blog? like the page on facebook!

 As a general rule though, regardless of tiredness, busyness or similar, I never use that as an excuse not to experience something, or somewhere new.
 On the other hand, I feel like I should apologise to anyone on Flight QF161 from Sydney to Wellington on the 4th of April 2011.
 It was a flight in which I was given extremely generous leg room, in return for the responsibility of opening the emergency door in case anything terrible happened.
 Having spent 24 hours getting to Sydney, then spending 16 hours walking around said city, I can assure you, had there been an emergency during that flight; that door would never have been opened.
 I boarded, sat down, blinked, and arrived in Wellington.

 No flights this time though, and no safety door responsibilities.
 We have made it back to Vienna.
-Not without a scare at the border however, when suddenly they wanted to see everyone’s passports – something my girlfriend didn’t have.
+Not without a scare at the border however, when suddenly they wanted to see everyone’s passports – something my, now ex, girlfriend didn’t have.
 Their initial aggression strangely died down quickly, and I got the impression we could have got through just by showing them a Blockbuster Video card.
 We didn’t though, it was out of date, had to use my Nectar card instead.
 Boop.

 *I neither have the funds nor desire to buy the country Slovenia.